pruthvipheonix/Lending-Club-Case-Study-1/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- numpy :(For scientific mathematics)
+- pandas : (Univeriate biveriate analysis)
+- matplotlib: (For visualization using plots and graphs part of analysis)
+- seaborn: (For even detailed visualization part of analysis)

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->